Cloud storage is popular, that’s a fact.

 Let’s take a couple of affordable cloud storage providers and compare them with those that offer lifetime storage plans such as the Icedrive lifetime deal.

-For example, we all know Google One Plans are very, very affordable, and let’s compare with Koofr and pCloud lifetime plans.
+For example, we all know Google One Plans are very, very affordable, and let’s compare them with Koofr and pCloud lifetime plans.

 Let’s say you choose 2TB from Google Plan and it cost $9.99 per month or prepay annually for $99.99.